spectrocloud/librarium/docs/docs-content/user-management/palette-rbac/create-custom-role.md

 2. Navigate to the left **Main Menu** and select **Roles**.

-3. Navigate to the tab that corresponds to the role type you deleted the role from.
+3. Navigate to the tab that corresponds to the role type from which you deleted the role.

 4. Verify that the custom role is no longer listed in the roles list.